-In addition, when blocking TCP traffic, the system can be configured to not block certain ports in order to make this redirection possible.
-A list of up to three port numbers can be configured to be un-blockable.
+In addition, when blocking TCP traffic, the system can be configured not to block a specified port in order to make this redirection possible.
+This port is then considered to be un-blockable.

-Note that subscriber-notification can only function if supported by the Service Control Application currently loaded to the SCE Platform, and the application is configured to activate this capability.
+Note that subscriber-notification can only function if supported by the Service Control Application currently loaded to the SCE platform, and the application is configured to activate this capability.
 To verify whether the application you are using supports attack subscriber notification, and for details about enabling attack subscriber notification in the application, please refer to the documentation of the relevant Service Control Application.